FSO-Salary

 For service at places in foreign areas where conditions of environment differ substantially from conditions of environment in the United States.

-A review of hardship post differential occurs at least biennially.
+A review of hardship post differential occurs at least biannually.

 PART 2: Hardship post allowance rates

-Like danger pay, hardship post is a taxable allowance and ranges from 0-35% of overseas comparability pay.
+As danger pay, a hardship post is a taxable allowance that ranges from 0 to 35% of overseas comparability pay.

 Take a look at the map and let me know your thoughts on the hardship allowance.